G-Research/siembol/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue)](https://www.apache.org/licenses/LICENSE-2.0)

+> [!WARNING]
+> This project is no longer maintained.
+Feel free to fork and make your own changes if needed.

 # Siembol

 Siembol provides a scalable, advanced security analytics framework based on open-source big data technologies.
 Siembol normalizes, enriches, and alerts on data from various sources, which allows security teams to respond to attacks before they become incidents.